Child Protection and Safeguarding Policy

 • Reporting to the board of trustees about the standard of safeguarding in Trust schools

-The Executive Member for Safeguarding and the Trust Safeguarding Lead and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the trust.
+The Executive Member for Safeguarding and the Trust Safeguarding Lead and the safeguarding trustee and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the trust.

-Some children are at greater risk of abuse.
+Some children are at risk, but some children are at greater risk of abuse, neglect and exploitation.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination, and prejudice.
 To ensure that all our pupils receive equal protection, we give special consideration to children who:

-• Are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality
+• Are susceptible because of their race, ethnicity, religion, disability, gender identity or sexuality

-• Are vulnerable to being bullied, or engaging in bullying
+• Are susceptible to being bullied, or engaging in bullying

 • Are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism